 Jarrod is a full-time craftsperson, teacher, and writer who has worked with wood professionally since 1996.
 He designs, makes, and sells fine domestic woodenware on his website woodspirithandcraft.com.
 He specializes in turning green wood into cups, bowls, plates, and boxes, using a foot-powered spring pole lathe and a Japanese-style electric lathe.
 He is also an accomplished spoon carver who makes a wide variety of cooking and eating utensils with axe and knife.

 He teaches handcraft nationally and internationally including at the Center for Furniture Craftsmanship, North House Folk School, Port Townsend School of Woodworking, Greenwood Guild London, Plymouth CRAFT, and Gifu Forest Academy, Japan.
 Jarrod has extensive knowledge of harvesting and processing natural materials and the making and use of hand tools.
 He has a deep philosophical, historical and pragmatic approach to making, teaching, and advocating for handcraft.

 Jarrod writes a blog, and has written for Popular Woodworking and Mortise & Tenon Magazines.
 He has a DVD on Spoon Carving and on Green Woodworking recorded in Japan.
 He also has a forthcoming book with Lost Art Press on Spring Pole Lathe Turning.
-He lives and works in Ashland, WI. instagram: @jarrod__dahl Jarrod’s CV
+He lives and works in Northern Wisconsin. instagram: @jarrod__dahl Jarrod’s CV

 Jazmin manages the administrative side of Woodspirit Handcraft including marketing and sales.
-She makes hand woven textiles, birch bark craft, paints woodenware and assists Jarrod with classes.
+She makes hand spun, dyed, and woven textiles, birch bark craft, paints woodenware and assists Jarrod with classes.